 Certain reclassifications of prior period information were made to conform to the current period presentation.
+The reclassifications of prior period information were not material to the consolidated financial statements.

-3. RELATED PARTY TRANSACTIONS
+3 RELATED PARTY TRANSACTIONS

 Farmer Mac considers an entity to be a related party if (1) the entity holds at least 5% of a class of Farmer Mac voting common stock or (2) the institution has an affiliation with a Farmer Mac director and conducts material business with Farmer Mac.
 As provided by Farmer Mac's statutory charter, only banks, insurance companies, and other financial institutions or similar entities may hold Farmer Mac's Class A voting common stock and only institutions of the Farm Credit System may hold Farmer Mac's Class B voting common stock.
 Farmer Mac's statutory charter also provides that Class A stockholders elect 5 members of Farmer Mac's 15-member board of directors and that Class B stockholders elect 5 members of the board of directors.
 Farmer Mac generally requires financial institutions to own a requisite amount of common stock, based on the size and type of institution, to participate in the Agricultural Finance line of business.
 As a result of these requirements, Farmer Mac conducts business with related parties in the normal course of Farmer Mac's business.
 All related party transactions were conducted with terms and conditions comparable to those available to any other participant in Farmer Mac's lines of business not related to Farmer Mac.